ucam-cl-dtg/android-vulnerabilities/input/spec.md

   * `local` - this vulnerability can be exploited by a user with physical access to the device
   * `remote` - this vulnerability does not need physical access to the device
   * `app` - this vulnerability can be exploited by a malicious application
-  * `webpage` - this vulnerability can be exploited by malicious code on a webpage
+  * `webview` - this vulnerability can be exploited by malicious code on a webpage
-  * `usb` - this vulnerability requires use of USB debugging to exploit
+  * `usb-debug` - this vulnerability requires use of USB debugging to exploit
   * `filesystem` - this vulnerability can be exploited by placing crafted files into a specific place in the filesystem
   * `system-call` - this vulnerability can be exploited through system calls
   * `sms` - this vulnerability can be exploited by sending the victim a malicious SMS message
   * `mms` - this vulnerability can be exploited by sending the victim a malicious multimedia message
 * Vector:
   * `insufficient-standards-verification` - a system component does not properly check standards, which allows a non-compliant app or feature to exploit the vulnerability
-  * `insufficient-memory-protection` - an app is allowed to access memory which it should not have access to
   * `improper-verification` - a malicious app is able to impersonate a privileged app because the system does not properly verify whether it (or a message sent by it) is genuine
   * `memory-corruption` - attacks via buffer overflows and similar methods
   * `daemon-abusing` - exploiting a vulnerability in a daemon to gain privileged access to the system
-  * `property-space` - use of the system property space to escape the sandboxed environment
+  * `shared-memory` - use of shared memory exploits to escape the sandboxed environment
-  * `vulnerable-driver` - a device which driver can be exploited
   * `file-permissions` - improperly set file permissions allow malicious apps to access or modify files which they should not have access to
-  * `kernel-vulnerability` - a vulnerability in the Linux kernel which can be exploited
-  * `shared-memory-remapping` - modifying the access rights on a piece of shared memory
-  * `return-not-checked` - the return code of a call is not checked, allowing errors to be masked
-  * `bruteforce` - attempting a large number of exploits until one works
   * `symbolic-link` - crafted symbolic links can override filesystem protection
-  * `buffer-overflow` - form of memory corruption attack
-  * `use-after-free` - attempting to use a piece of memory after it has been returned to the OS
-  * `remote-shell-control` - attempting to control the OS shell from a remote location
+  * `other` - miscellaneous or not known
 * Target:
   * `apps` - a local application
   * `browser` - the Android web browser